 – Creaking in refurbished stairs is not covered by your guarantee as we cannot guarantee workmanship on components previously installed by a third party.

 – Damage caused to the staircase by other tradespersons completing other projects will not be covered by your Abbott-Wade guarantee.
 Correction to such damage may be chargeable at a daily rate.

 – Abbott-Wade will not correct any installation or components affected by changes carried out after the survey or installation or caused by abrasive cleaning products.
 Correction to such issues may be chargeable at a daily rate.

 – Damage caused by incorrect use, carelessness or accident after the installation has been completed is not covered by the guarantee and correction may be chargeable at our daily rate.

-– Damp conditions or extremes of temperature may cause timber to twist, move or change shape.
+– Damp conditions or extremes of temperature may cause timber to twist, move, split or change shape.
 This is not covered by our guarantee.

 – Any electrical work including light fittings and fixtures are only covered by the manufactures guarantee and not your Abbott-Wade guarantee.